clevertree/cms/README.md

 * Request administrator access by setting the domain's SOA email
 * Can be used stand-alone, or as a middleware within another NodeJS app
 * CMS API middleware can be enabled individually (example: content management @ /:content/ with no user management @ /:user/)
-* User services: Add, edit, reset / change password, list, delete
+* User services: Add, edit, reset / change password, list, delete, private message
 * Content services: Add, edit, multi-upload, delete, WYSIWYG editor
 * Interactive configuration